SheikhBahman/Cloud-Computing-Capstone/README.md

 * These are questions I have tried to answer from the data using either Batch or Stream processing:

 Group 1:

 	1. Rank the top 10 most popular airports by numbers of flights to/from the airport.

 	2. Rank the top 10 airlines by on-time arrival performance.

 	3. Rank the days of the week by on-time arrival performance.

 Group 2:

 	1. For each airport X, rank the top-10 carriers in decreasing order of on-time departure performance from X.

 	2. For each source airport X, rank the top-10 destination airports in decreasing order of on-time departure performance from X.

 	3. For each source-destination pair X-Y, rank the top-10 carriers in decreasing order of on-time arrival performance at Y from X.

 	4. For each source-destination pair X-Y, determine the mean arrival delay (in minutes) for a flight from X to Y.

-Group 3 (Answer both questions using Hadoop (or an equivalent batch processing system).
-You may also use Spark Streaming (or an equivalent stream processing system) to answer Question 2.):
+Group 3:

 	1. Does the popularity distribution of airports follow a Zipf distribution?
 If not, what distribution does it follow?

 	2. Tom wants to travel from airport X to airport Z. However, Tom also wants to stop at airport Y for some sightseeing on the way.
 More concretely, Tom has the following requirements

 # For eack task I have recorded the steps I followed to setup my cloud system on AWS (please see the video)